angular/angular/aio/content/guide/docs-style-guide.md

 #### Code-pane attributes

 * `path` - a file in the content/examples folder
-* `title` - seen in the header of a tab
+* `header` - seen in the header of a tab
 * `linenums` - overrides the `linenums` property at the `code-tabs` level for this particular pane.
 The value can be `true`, `false` or a number indicating the starting line number.
 If not specified, line numbers are enabled only when the number of lines of code are greater than 10.

-The next example displays multiple code tabs, each with its own title.
+The next example displays multiple code tabs, each with its own header.
 It demonstrates control over display of line numbers at both the `<code-tabs>` and `<code-pane>` levels.

 <code-tabs linenums="false">